 Focusing on the role of a patent examiner; a typical day would involve scrutinising both the technical and legal aspects of a patent application, comparing the new invention against those found in patent databases, before considering whether or not to grant a patent.
 If an application meets all the requirements of the Patents Act 1977, the examiner will send the application to grant.

 Each patent application goes through several stages before being granted, including search and examination.
-These stages take up most of examiner’s time.
+These stages take up most of an examiner’s time.

 A typical search will involve searching through patent databases to find out whether the patent application is new and inventive.
 If a patent does not meet the requirements of the Patents Act 1977, the examiner will issue an examination report explaining why the application cannot be granted (e.g. why it is not new or inventive).